2 Engines Under the Wings

 • The Airbus A220 entered service in 2016 with Swiss International.
 It was originally developed by Bombardier as the C-Series but was sold to Airbus when Bombardier got out of the commercial airliner business.
 Delta and Swiss International are the two largest operators of this type.
 The A220 has a capacity of 100-150 passengers and can fly up to 3,400 miles.

 • The Embraer 170/175/and 190 models (collectively called the E-Jets) entered service in 2004 and are built in Brazil.
 They are basically large regional jets, seating between 70 and 100 passengers.
 These planes are flown under most of the regional airline brands, including Delta Connection, American Eagle, and United Express.
+As of 2024 the only airlines that fly the E190 in North America are Breeze Airways, jetBlue (will phase them out in 2025), and Porter Airlines in Canada.

 • The Boeing 737 is the most popular commercial airliner ever sold.
 The -100 and -200 series were in production from 1968 to 1988, followed by the -300 and -500 series (all referred to as the 737 classic) from 1984 to 1999, and the “next generation” -700 through -900 series from 1998 to 2019.
-Production began on the new 737 Max series in 2017.
+Production began on the new 737 Max series in 2017 with the Max 8 and Max 9.
+The Max 7 and Max 10 have not entered service as of 2024.
 More than 11,000 737s have been sold.
 Most major airlines in America fly the 737 except Jetblue.
 737s are also used as freighters, aerial firefighters, private business jets, and in military surveillance aircraft roles.

 • Airbus introduced the narrowbody A320 family in 1988.
 The A318/319/320/and 321 versions are similar but have different passenger capacity and range.
 They are built in Europe and Alabama.
 The largest operator of the A320 family in the world is American Airlines with over 400.
 Most airlines in the U.S. fly these aircraft except Southwest.